micahwoods/micahwoods.github.io/_posts/2019-06-25-one-simple-trick-better-greens.md

 From these three things, the work can be adjusted to produce better surfaces in the future.

-If I think the surfaces have just the right firmness level and hold the right amount of water, then I want the total organic matter to stay the same over time, and I can adjust the sand topdressing and other organic matter management work accordingly.
+If the surfaces have just the right firmness level and hold the right amount of water, then I want the total organic matter to stay the same over time, and I can adjust the sand topdressing and other organic matter management work accordingly.

-If I think the surfaces are too soft, or hold too much water near the surface, and I would like them to be firmer in the future, then I want to see the total organic matter decrease over time, and I will increase the amount of sand topdressing and organic matter management.
+If the surfaces are too soft, or hold too much water near the surface, and I would like them to be firmer in the future, then I want to see the total organic matter decrease over time, and I will increase the amount of sand topdressing and organic matter management.

-If I think the surfaces are too firm, or don't hold enough water near the surface, and I would like them to be softer in the future, then I want to see the total organic matter increase over time.
+If the surfaces are too firm, or don't hold enough water near the surface, and I would like them to be softer in the future, then I want to see the total organic matter increase over time.
 To do that, I will reduce the amount of sand topdressing and organic matter management.

 ![hole 1 at keya gc in Fukuoka](/img/keya1.jpg)
 <small><strong>The putting greens at Keya GC in Japan have been tested for total organic matter at the 2, 4, and 6 cm depths for the past few years.
-This information has led to firmer and smoother putting surfaces with less disruption to play. </small></strong>
+This information has led to firmer and smoother putting surfaces with less disruption to play.</strong></small>

 This simple trick makes a lot of sense to me.
 I hope you find it useful too.